Max Verstappen holds off Lando Norris to win Spanish GP and increase F1 lead

 Norris turned up the speed over the final 10 laps and was closing on the Dutchman, but he ran out of time and track.
 He crossed two seconds behind Verstappen.

+Verstappen said he expects more tight races ahead, with the Austrian and British Grand Prix coming on consecutive weekends.

+“We are struggling a little bit for that outright pace, and we didn’t have the best tire life today compared to Lando,” he said.
+“I can’t really say that we did something wrong in the race, but we just need to try and find more performance.”

 Russell finished fourth, while it was a bad day for Leclerc and Carlos Sainz as neither Ferrari could contend with the front-runners.
-Sainz, the Spanish fan’s best hope for a win, finished sixth.
+Sainz, the Spanish fan's best hope for a win, finished sixth after twice being passed by Hamilton.

 Norris’ McLaren partner Oscar Piastri was seventh.
 Sergio Pérez in the other Red Bull was eighth after his start from 11th place following a third-place grid penalty incurred in last round’s Canadian GP.
 Alpine pair Pierre Gasly and Esteban Ocon rounded out the top 10.
 Fernando Alonso was 12th in his Aston Martin.